 Mana Village

-It is the last village of India that has important mythological connection to the Mahabharata.
-Various Nearby places like vyas gufa, ganesh gufa and saraswati river can be seen here.
+It is the last village of India that has an important mythological connection to the Mahabharata.
+Various Nearby places like vyas gufa, ganesh gufa and Saraswati River can be seen here.

 Best Time to Visit Badrinath Temple

-Here is the best time to visit Badrinath Temple
+Here is the best time to visit the Badrinath Temple

-May to June (Summer Season) – During Summer season it is the best time to visit because weather is pleasant during this month and are easy for travelling.
+May to June (Summer Season) – During the summer season, it is the best time to visit because the weather is pleasant during this month and are easy to travel.

 September to October (Post-Monsoon Season) – It is another perfect season to visit the temple.
-In this season you will see the beauty of mountains everywhere.
+In this season, you will see the beauty ofthe mountains everywhere.

-Temple Opening & Closing – Generally the temple remains open on the April/ May season and closes during the October/November season.
+Temple Opening & Closing – Generally, the temple remains open during the April/ May season and closes during the October/November season.

 Visiting during these months allows you to enjoy the natural beauty, attend special rituals, and safely explore all the sacred places around the temple.
 Many people believe that visiting during opening day or closing day brings special blessings, which adds to the spiritual importance of the story of Badrinath Temple.